-The federal, provincial, and territorial government signatories under the Accord for the Protection of Species at Risk (1996)2 agreed to establish complementary legislation and programs that provide for effective protection of species at risk throughout Canada.
+The federal, provincial, and territorial government signatories under the Accord for the Protection of Species at Risk (1996)3 agreed to establish complementary legislation and programs that provide for effective protection of species at risk throughout Canada.
 Under the Species at Risk Act (S.C.
-2002, c.29) (SARA), the federal competent ministers are responsible for the preparation of recovery strategies for listed Extirpated.
-Endangered, and Threatened species and are required to report on progress within five years after the publication of the final document on the SAR Public Registry.
+2002, c.29) (SARA), the federal competent ministers are responsible for the preparation of recovery strategies for listed Extirpated, Endangered, and Threatened species and are required to report on progress within five years after the publication of the final document on the SAR Public Registry.

 The Minister of Environment and Climate Change is the competent minister under SARA for the Blue Racer and has prepared the federal component of this recovery strategy (Part 1), as per section 37 of SARA.
 SARA section 44 allows the Minister to adopt all or part of an existing plan for the species if it meets the requirements under SARA for content (sub-sections 41(1) or (2)).
-The Ontario Ministry of Natural Resources (now the Ontario Ministry of Natural Resources and Forestry) led the development of the attached recovery strategy for the Blue Racer (Part 2) in cooperation with Environment and Climate Change Canada.
+The Ontario Ministry of Natural Resources and Forestry led the development of the attached recovery strategy for the Blue Racer (Part 2) in cooperation with Environment and Climate Change Canada.
+The Province of Ontario also led the development of the attached Government Response Statement (Part 3), which is the Ontario Government's policy response to its provincial recovery strategy and summarizes the prioritized actions that the Ontario government intends to take and support.